 The Solcast API Toolkit: A new way to transact on historical and TMY data services

 In the end, we built an entirely new way to test, validate, purchase and download the TMY (typical meteorological year) and historical time-series data the solar farm developer, investor and due diligence community needs to get the job done.
-This new experience for transacting on historical and climatological data is now available as a feature of the Solcast API Toolkit, where each new users is granted $400 of free credit to get started, with data formats that are ready to integrate directly with PVsyst, SAM and take only minutes to download.
+This new experience for transacting on historical and climatological data is now available as a feature of the Solcast API Toolkit, with data formats that are ready to integrate directly with PVsyst, SAM and take only minutes to download.

 How to learn more about the historical and TMY data offering

 But as with any new product launch, our team at Solcast still has plenty of work to do on informing our audience of these changes, and instilling the confidence those customers will need to incorporate these data into their investment and modelling decisions.
 So, as I draw this latest chapter in the Solcast story to a close, let us assure you - it is our intention to provide a steady stream of supporting information to you via multiple channels over the coming months.